atul1503/Knowledge/JetPack Compose.md

 So this means that with `@Relation` annotation, we are relating the fields of both entities togather, thereby establishing a relation.

-Regarding why we use `@Embedded` as `User` is because if this data class type is used as return type in DAO query, then that means, you have to just define the query to get only the `User` object and then using the `Relation` defined above, Room is intelligent enough to also fetch the associated `List<Post>` associated to the user object.
+Regarding why we use `@Embedded` as `User` is because if this data class type(`UserAndPost`) is used as return type in any DAO query, then that means, you have to just define the query to get only the `User` object and then using the `Relation` defined above, Room is intelligent enough to also fetch the associated `List<Post>` associated to the user object.

 For eg, here is a DAO query:
 ```